 DelMar's Phase I/II study is an open-label, single arm dose-escalation study designed to evaluate the safety, tolerability, pharmacokinetics and anti-tumor activity of VAL-083 in patients with recurrent GBM.
+The study is currently enrolling at three clinical sites in the United States: The University of California, San Francisco (UCSF); The Sarah Cannon Cancer Research Institute (SCRI) in Nashville, TN and the SCRI affiliate site at the Florida Cancer Specialists in Sarasota, FL.

-Patients in the trial must have been previously treated for GBM with surgery and/or radiation and must have failed both Avastin® and Temodar®, unless either or both are contra-indicated.
+Patients in the trial must have been previously treated for GBM with surgery and/or radiation and must have failed both Avastin® and Temodar®, unless either or both are contraindicated.
 Subject to continued progress, DelMar anticipates completing the dose-escalation portion of its current clinical trial in mid-2014.
 The goal of the dose-escalation portion of the trial is to determine an appropriate dosing regimen for advancement into future registration-directed trials.